 This wholesome healthy cobbler recipe will become a staple on your menu this summer, especially when you have more fruit and berries than you know what to do with.
 I’m thinking Pacific Northwest blueberries, Okanagan peaches, neighbour’s plums, hundreds of figs and apples from my garden, wild blackberries and over ripened bananas.
 Apricots, pears, rhubarb, cherries – you name it!
 Here in Vancouver, BC our summer produce choice is insanely amazing.
 You could also use frozen fruit, go ahead!
 Mango – mmm-mmm-mmm.

 This healthy cobbler recipe turned out out of this world, like “Shut the Front Door” GOOD as Guy Fieri likes to say while getting his face coated in saturated fat!

 Whole wheat biscuit topping with only 2 tbsp honey and the rest of sweetness comes from the fruits.
 So, so, so good and easy!
-This is exactly how I love my recipes to be; like this healthy carrot cake, coffee cake, almond flour cake, and vanilla cupcakes!
+This is exactly how I love my recipes to be!
+Like this healthy carrot cake, healthy coffee cake, almond flour cake, and healthy cupcake recipe!

 This time I used organic produce delivery apples, frozen strawberries, going bad bananas and frozen figs from our last year’s harvest (we get A LOT of them and this year is looking as crazy as before).

 To thicken the fruit juices I used 1 tbsp of chia seeds but cornstarch works too.
 Really it doesn’t matter.
 Such a small amount, use organic and what you have on hand.
 I learnt a trick of chia seeds a few years ago while making a strawberry rhubarb crumble.

 Fruit filling was an easy part.
 I have been struggling in a topping department.
 Going off of Rick Stein’s recipe, first attempt was disgusting.
 Then I had an “aha” moment and replaced buttermilk with applesauce and upped baking powder.
 I mean, buttermilk is fine if it is organic, I just know me and many other people do not keep it on hand.
 Too much hassle and extra money to buy organic buttermilk, if you ask me.